Trusted WordPress tutorials, when you need them most.

 What Is Comment Moderation in WordPress?

-With comment moderation, you can approve, edit, remove, or mark comments as spam before they appear publicly on your site.
+If you enable comments in WordPress, you can use its built-in comment moderation features.
+These let you approve, edit, remove, or mark comments as spam before they appear publicly on your site.

 While comments can build your website engagement, they can also pose a significant risk to your WordPress security.